Pariatorn/dotfiles/README.md

      λ Write with Vim's Power • Compile with TeX's Grace • \begin{art}
 ```

 A streamlined configuration for Neovim, Kitty, Zathura, and Fish shell, forked and adapted from [benbrastmckie's config](https://github.com/benbrastmckie/.config).
-The main goal of this fork is to provide a minimal yet powerful setup for writing and development, with special focus on LaTeX integration.
+The main goal of this fork is to provide a minimal yet powerful setup for writing and development, with special focus on LaTeX and Typst integration.

 ## Features

 - **Neovim** (v0.9.5+) configuration with:
   - LaTeX integration via VimTeX
+  - Typst integration via typst.vim and tinymist LSP
   - Modern UI with Lazy package manager
   - Efficient code completion and LSP support
   - Custom keybindings for improved workflow